AlbGmx/Computer-Engineering-University-Assignments/README.md

 Lab work exhibits my hands-on experience with various tools, technologies, and methodologies.
 It demonstrates my ability to conduct experiments, gather data, and draw conclusions in a controlled environment.

-### Reports and Presentations

-In some cases, I've included reports and presentations that I created for seminars, workshops, or other academic events.
-These documents showcase my ability to communicate complex ideas effectively.

 ## Technologies and Skills

 Throughout my academic journey, I've had the opportunity to work with a wide range of technologies and tools, including but not limited to: